latitude-digital/ld-javascript-style-guide/README.md

     const original = { a: 1, b: 2 };
     const copy = { ...original, c: 3 }; // copy => { a: 1, b: 2, c: 3 }

+    // an example of the object rest operator mentioned in the description above
-    const { a, ...noA } = copy; // noA => { b: 2, c: 3 }
+    // rest as in "gimme the rest of the properties" const { a, ...noA } = copy; // noA => { b: 2, c: 3 }
     ```